Massachusetts Archaeology Month is in October. For more information, check out: http://www.sec.state.ma.us/MHC/mhcarch/ArchMonthintro.htm.

 The Worcester Art Museum offers ongoing youth and adult education classes, school tours, and public tours.
 For more information, call (508) 799-4406, or visit its Web site at:

 The Saugus Iron Works National Historic Site schedules free ranger-guided activities through the archaeological collections and working reconstructions.
 The goal is to introduce students to the fascinating research field of archaeology.
 Children can earn their Junior Ranger badges by doing activities.
 For more information, call (781) 233-0050, or visit its Web site at:

 The Museum of our National Heritage has workshops and events for children of all ages.
 For more information, call (781) 861-6559, or visit its Web site at: http://www.nationalheritagemuseum.org/.

 Old Sturbridge Village is the largest outdoor museum in the Northeast.
 Visitors see a reenacted colonial village and tour restored colonial buildings.
-Old Sturbridge Village hosts events for kids over the summer, including Discovery and Exploration Summer Adventures.
-For more information, call 1-800-733-1830, or visit: http://www.osv.org/.
+Old Sturbridge Village also hosts events for kids over the summer, including Summer Adventures, camps that allow kids of all age groups to explore an aspect of colonial history.
+For more information, call (800) 733-1830, or visit: http://www.osv.org/.

-The Higgins Armory Museum in Worchester is the only museum in the Western Hemisphere where you can explore the life of a knight, try on a Roman legionnaire's helmet, and take a stroll through a medieval-style Great Hall.
+The Higgins Armory Museum in Worcester is the only museum in the Western Hemisphere where you can explore the life of a knight, try on a Roman legionnaire's helmet, and take a stroll through a medieval-style Great Hall.
 The museum offers plenty of programs, as well as school tours.
-For more information, call (508) 853-6015, or visit its Web site at: www.higgins.org.
+For more information, call (508) 853-6015, or go to: www.higgins.org.

 BACK TO STATE-BY-STATE GUIDE